Dry Eye Center of Excellence

 Is virtual learning or computer vision hurting your eyes?

 Today, more and more people (and especially students learning from home) are spending hours in front of computer and tablet screens.
 This can cause serious eye strain and dry eye symptoms.
-Let Dr. Bishop help!
+Let us help!

 What Is Dry Eye?

-Dry eye occurs when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.
+Dry eye symptoms occur when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.

-In addition, inflammation of the surface of the eye may occur along with dry eye.
-If left untreated, this condition can lead to pain, ulcers, or scars on the cornea, and some loss of vision.
-However, permanent loss of vision from dry eye is uncommon.
+In addition, inflammation of the surface of the eye may occur along with dry eye symptoms.
+If left untreated, dry eye symptoms can lead to pain, ulcers, or scars on the cornea, and some loss of vision.
+However, permanent loss of vision from dry eye causes is uncommon.